Kotauror/Tic_Tac_Toe_8th_Light/README.md

 ## Features:

 1. Three modes of game: Human vs Human, Human vs Computer, Computer vs Computer;

 2. Human player can pick their name and sign(marker);

 3. In all modes users are asked to choose who goes first;

 4. Command line interface;

 5. Surprise Goblet when there's a winner;

-6. Colored board and error messages to make the gameflow easier to follow.
+6. Colored board and error messages to make the gameflow easier to follow;

+7. Computer plays on a medium level - each time it is to make a move, it:
+  * randomise whether to make a random move or a best possible move;
+  * makes a move selected in the step above.

 ## Approach